lshtm-genomics/pathogen-bioinformatics/docs/gwas.md

 Let’s zoom into a region of interest: the tower of SNPs on CHR1 (coloured in yellow).
 This the Complement Factor H (CFH) region known to be associated with Meningococcal disease.
 The previous Rscript in 8.2.2 above also generated the chr1_CFH_region.txt file.

  * Open the locuszoom webpage: http://locuszoom.org/genform.php?type=yourdata
- * Upload the text file and select PLINK data format.
+ * Upload the text file (final.MD.assoc.assoc.adjusted)
+ * Set The P-Value column name to be "GC"
+ * Set the Marker column name to be "SNP"
- * Enter the most associated snp (“rs1065489”) with a flanking size of 500KB
+ * In the region section, enter the most associated snp (“rs1065489”) with a flanking size of 500KB
  * In the Genome Build/LD Population field select the appropriate hg19 european ref panel.
  * Then press "Plot Data" to generate your plot.